Topological-Graph Dependencies and Scaling Properties of a Heuristic Qubit-Assignment Algorithm: Results

-The results for $4$-, $6$-, and $8$-qubit interaction graphs that were mapped in accordance with the interaction graphs in Sequence I and II are depicted in \cref{nonlinear-seq1-results}. \cref{nonlinear-seq1-results}a, \cref{nonlinear-seq1-results}b and \cref{nonlinear-seq1-results}c represent the results procured from interaction graphs in Sequence I; \cref{nonlinear-seq1-results}d and \cref{nonlinear-seq1-results}e represent the Sequence II results.
-In each subfigure, brute-force, heuristic-, and trivial mapping algorithms are shown in red, blue, and green, respectively.
-The success rates of each mapping algorithm $\{\sigma_{\text{brute}},\sigma_{\text{heuristic}},\sigma_{\text{trivial}}\}$ are graphed as a function of the number of nonlinear edges that have been added from the original sequence start in Ia4), Ia6), and Ia8) in \cref{sequences-graphs}.
-The average runtime per trial for the brute-force, heuristic-, and trivial mapping algorithms are on the order of about $60$ seconds for the brute-force algorithm versus $0.5$ and $0.2$ milliseconds for the heuristic and trivial mappers, respectively.
-These figures largely stay the same for the Sequence II benchmarks, as the brute-force mapper exhibits an average solution time of several orders of magnitude higher than the other two qubit-mapping algorithms.
+The results for $4$-, $6$-, and $8$-qubit IGs that were assigned in accordance with the IGs in Sequence I and II are depicted in \cref{fig7}. \cref{fig7}a, \cref{fig7}b and \cref{fig7}c represent the results procured from IGs in Sequence I; \cref{fig7}d and \cref{fig7}e represent the Sequence II results.
+In each subfigure, the BFAA, HQAA, and TAA results are shown in red, blue, and green, respectively.
+The success rates of each assignment algorithm $\{\sigma_{\text{brute}},\sigma_{\text{heuristic}},\sigma_{\text{trivial}}\}$ are graphed as a function of the number of cycle-like edges that have been added from the original sequence start in Ia4), Ia6), and Ia8) in \cref{fig6}.
+The average runtime per trial for the BFAA, HQAA, and TAA are on the order of about $60$ seconds for the BFAA versus $0.5$ and $0.2$ milliseconds for the HQAA and TAA, respectively.
+These figures largely stay the same for the Sequence II benchmarks, as the BFAA exhibits an average solution time of several orders of magnitude higher than the other two qubit-assignment algorithms.